March-27-Hackathon/supply-chain-management-habibjinadu/README.md

 We built our application using the Java programming language and its standard libraries.
 The program also queries and alters the inventory database, which is stored in a MySQL file.

 ## Challenges we ran into
 The algorithm to determine all the possible combinations of furniture pieces to fulfill an order has been challenging.
-This is in-part because the lowest cost option out of all possible options has to be considered.
+This is, in part, because the lowest cost option out of all possible options has to be considered.

 ## Accomplishments that we're proud of
 We are proud of the order request interface.
 The command-line interface ensures that we properly receive order requests that are complete and valid.